benniesm/drone-transport/README.md

 In the project directory, you can run:

+### `yarn test`

+Runs the junit tests on the Rest API.
+It creates sample data in database, start the server and calls all the endpoints.

-### `yarn init-app`
+### `yarn init-app` (Always perform before first run, and after running tests)

-Clears any exiting databse and creates a new one which will be populated with sample data.
+Clears any existing database and creates a new one, which will be populated with required data.

 ### `yarn start`